Landlord emergency cover

 Repairs need to be taken care of as soon as possible to prevent any further damage, reduce the impact on your tenants, and to make the property safe again.
 But arranging emergency repairs can be stressful, especially if you live far away, or you’re currently out of the area.

-With emergency landlord cover you can get 24-hour assistance, 365 days a year, so you have peace of mind that any problems will be handled, even if you’re not there to take care of it yourself.
+With landlord home emergency cover, you have peace of mind that any problems will be handled, even if you’re not there to take care of it yourself.
 With many policies, you can even get your tenants added to the policy as interested parties so they can arrange emergency repairs themselves.

 Frequently asked questions